Preparing For and Conducting Your Job Search

 8. Consider Short-term Alternatives and Stay Current: Enhance your skills and build your network through part-time, freelance, or temporary work or through internships in your field.
 Pursue training opportunities to develop and add skills.

-Experience lists full time job postings and co-op positions and gives you access to the VAULT Career Library containing information on career paths, major employers, and job descriptions.
+Experience lists full time job postings and internship positions and gives you access to the VAULT Career Library containing information on career paths, major employers, and job descriptions.

 To register, contact Terry Wells at 617-573-8480.
-The keycode for Experience is madrid.
-To access co-op positions, schedule an appointment with a co-op counselor.
+The token password for Experience is madrid.
+To access internship positions, schedule an appointment with an internship counselor.

 Creating Your Account